harvardartmuseums/api-docs/worktype.md

 ## Get Worktype

-`GET /worktype/WORKTYPE_ID` will get detailed info about a worktype.
+`GET /worktype/WORKTYPE_ID` will get the full record of the specified worktype.

 #### Examples